 Caregivers who are feeding and caring for homeless cats are encouraged to continue providing care for them.
 We hope to get back to a regular schedule as soon as weather improves in the spring.
-Community Cats TNR continues to need additional donations of dry and canned cat food dropped off in the box in the lobby at Shop N Save to help increased demand from caregivers.
+Community Cats TNR continues to need additional donations of dry and canned cat food dropped off in the box at Family Fare (formerly Shop N Save) to help increased demand from caregivers.

 Dr Crystal McConnell and Tangella Christmas